 5.1.2 Examine accounts of early European explorations of North America including major land and water routes, reasons for exploration and the impact the exploration had.

 5.1.3 Compare and contrast historic Indian groups of the West, Southwest, Northwest, Arctic and sub-Arctic, Great Plains, and Eastern Woodlands regions at the beginning of European exploration in the late fifteenth and sixteenth centuries.

-5.1.4 Locate and compare the origins, physical structure and social structure of early Spanish, French and British settlements.
+5.1.4 Locate on a map the early Spanish, French, and British settlements, and compare the origins, physical structure, and the social structure of these settlements.